iamraf-ca/toguko/README.md

 - 📝 I write some articles on Linkedin: [https://www.linkedin.com/in/rafaeldias1/](https://www.linkedin.com/in/rafaeldias1/)

 - 📫 How to reach me?
-Send me a DM on Twitter **https://twitter.com/toguko**
+Please send me a DM on Linkedin**

 &nbsp;
 &nbsp;